brodiemackenzie/gcb-cicd-demo/flex-custom/README.md

 ### Triggering the cicd pipeline

-In the flex-custom folder, edit the index.js file to display a different message.
+Edit the index.js file in the flex-custom folder to display a different message.
 ```
 # Change "Hello World!" to "Hello Github!"
 sed -i 's/World/Github/' flex-custom/index.js